devsoc-unsw/trainee-skeletons-25t2/apps/backend/README.md

 ## Project Structure

-The backend follows a layered architecture, being split into `routes`, `controllers` and `services`.
+The backend follows an architecture that has it's modules split by domain.

-- `routes/`: Defines the API endpoints and handles HTTP request routing.
-Each route file typically imports the relevant controller(s).
-- `controllers/`: Contains the logic for handling requests, acting as an intermediary between routes and services.
-Controllers process input, call service methods, and return responses.
-- `services/`: Encapsulates business logic and operations, often interacting with the database layer.
-Services are called by controllers to perform core application tasks.
 - `db/`: Manages database access, schema definitions, and connections.
 This is where you’ll find the schema and database utility files.
+- `restaurants/`: Logic to call the Google Places API
+- `rooms/`: Logic to create game rooms
-- `tests/`: Where unit or integration tests are written to test various parts of the code base
+- `test/`: Where unit or integration tests are written to test various parts of the code base
+- `config.ts`: Centralised point for where environment variables are defined and exported
+- `server.ts`: Logic for setting up the express and socket.io server to be exported
+- `types.ts`: Common types that are shared across the application
 - `index.ts`: The entry point of the backend application.
 It sets up the Express server, loads routes, and starts listening for requests.